 A cobbler is topped with a batter while a crisp is topped with a crumbly mixture usually consisting of flour, cereal (like oatmeal), butter, sugar, and sometimes nuts.

-Yes, this recipe will work in a dutch oven.
-Instead of placing everything into a 9×13 pan, you would use a 12-inch dutch oven.
+Instead of placing everything into a 9×13 pan, you can use a 12-inch dutch oven.
 To create a 350 degree oven environment, place 14 coals on top, and 7 coals on bottom.
 The cooking time will remain approximately 1 hour.

 There are hundreds of varieties of apples so it can be hard to know which to purchase.
 There are a number of commonly sold apples that are great for baking.
 Green apples like Granny Smith provide a nice tart flavor and are great for baking.
 Other yellow and red varieties that are good for baking include Golden Delicious, Honey Crisp, Braeburn, Jonathan, Fuji, and Pink Lady.
 Check the apple for freshness, it should be nice and hard.
 If the apple is squishy, is bruised, or discolored, you will want to discard them.